thiribeiro/Data-Analysis-ML/README.md

 # Data-Analysis-ML
-Data Analysis for Machine Learning Algorithms
+Notebooks/Scripts to Data Analysis and Machine Learning Algorithms used in Kaggle.